annuusshha/annuusshha/README.md

 - 👯 I’m looking to collaborate on unique ML/AI/Data Science projects.

--  I’m looking for help with improving my tech repertoire.

 - 💬 Ask me through my social.

 - 📫 How to reach me: https://www.linkedin.com/in/anusha7satish

--  I'm looking forward to

 - ⚡ Outside of a professional capacity, I am usually found with a novel in hand, busily jamming to songs or occasionally dancing.